Julian Edelman Of The New England Patriots Named MVP At Super Bowl LIII

 — People (@people) February 4, 2019

-Edelman hasn’t always had the smoothest running career, fighting his way back from several serious injuries.
+Edelman hasn’t always had the smoothest career, fighting his way back from several serious injuries.
 In 2017, he was sidelined for the entire season following an ACL injury.
 Despite his disappointment, he focused on his health and remained strong for his team.

 “[It’s] pretty surreal; tough times don’t last, tough people do,” Edelman said.
 “I preach that… I have to try to live to that.
 I think we just had to worry about one play at a time and keep knocking at the door.
 It wasn’t pretty but we’ll take an ugly win over a pretty loss any day.”

 Brady also complimented Edelman on a job well done, saying he played the best game of his career.

 “He’s a fighter, I’m just so proud of him, he’s been an incredible player for this team,” he said.